AlexHenriques/inBlindSight/README.md

       (e.g., text1,text2,...,textn).
       Click on the 'Insert IDs' button to add the IDs in the text entry field.
 You can input IDs in batches or in one time.
    2. **Import File**: Click on the 'Import IDs' labels to select an Excel file.
-3. **Load Custom Labels**: By default, there are 509 color names.
-Custom labels can be inputted like IDs, after the Labels panel is revealed by clicking on the 'Use Default Labels' switch.
+3. **Load Custom Labels**: By default, there are 3 themes of labels (928 animals, 509 colors, 201 countries).
+Custom labels can be inputted like IDs, after the
+   Labels panel is revealed by clicking on the 'Use Default Labels' switch.
 4. **Generate key**: Once there are enough labels to pair with the IDs, you can press on the 'Create Key' button.
    Then, choose a name and a location to save the key file.